d-ries/linux-essentials/xx_additional_exercises/io_redirection/100_solutions.md

 # Assignment I/O redirection

 ## Task 1
-Create a new file names “userinfo” in your homefoler.
+Create a new file names "userinfo" in your homefoler.
 Do this by redirecting the output of the echo command of the variable $USER to this file.

 <br/>![](images/2022-08-15-15-32-42.png)